underscoreio/essential-slick/src/pages/1-basics.md

   messages.result
 ~~~

 One important reason for composing queries and actions is to wrap them inside a transaction.
-In Chapter **TODO** we'll see this, and also that actions can be composed with for comprehensions, just like queries.
+In [Chapter 3](#Modifying) we'll see this, and also that actions can be composed with for comprehensions, just like queries.

 ## Take Home Points